All I Ask: Composition

 Inspired by American singer-songwriter Billy Joel, piano is the song's only instrumentation.
 It is a sentimental love ballad which discusses the theme of melancholia, making use of "tidy, fast piano patterns".
-The singer ask her lover to spend a final night with her before they part ways.
+The singer asks her lover to spend a final night with her before they part ways.
 She processes the end of the relationship "in what feels like slow motion" according to Rolling Stones Jon Dolan.
 "All I Ask" is written in the key of E Major (and changes to F major at the third chorus) with a tempo of 71 beats per minute in common time, and follows a chord progression of E–Gm–Asus2–B in the verses with her vocals spanning from E_{3} to D_{5}.
 Pastes Holly Gleason described "All I Ask" as a "'last time we make love' song", adding that it is "pure torch" and serves as an invitation to progress beyond, but "stay in the moment and enjoy it completely" for a while.

 Neil McCormick of The Telegraph described the song as a "deep, resonant piano ballad".
 Mic's Liz Rowley wrote that the song leaves the listener with "a solid sense of accepting love lost, and clears up the dreadful finality that resignation brings with it" adding that it "arrives at an emotional plane that's devastating yet utterly relatable".
 Tom Breihan of Stereogum called "All I Ask" a "weeper" and likened it to the work of American singer Barbra Streisand.
 Writing for Entertainment Weekly, Leah Greenblatt described the song as a "palatial piano ballad" and as a "classic vehicle soaked in stately production and minor-key melancholy".